Xuan Thuy Nguyen

-Nguyen, X. T. (2015a).
+Nguyen X. T. (2015).
 The journey to inclusion.
-Rotterdam, the Netherland: Sense Publishers. (published within the Studies in Inclusive Education Series STIE, Volume 29)
+Rotterdam: Sense/Brill Publishers (published within the Studies in Inclusive Education Series STIE, Volume 29)

 Nguyen, X. T. (2016).
-Girls with Disabilities in the Global South: Rethinking the politics of engagement, Girlhood Studies, 9(1), special issue on Disability and Girlhood: Transnational Perspectives, 53-71.
+Girls with disabilities in the Global South: Rethinking the politics of engagement, Girlhood Studies: An Interdisciplinary Journal, 9(2), special issue on Disability and Girlhood: Transnational Perspectives, 53-71.

-Nguyen, X. T. (2015b).
+Nguyen, X. T. (2015).
 Genealogies of disability in global governance: A Foucauldian critique of disability and development.
-Foucault Studies, special issue on New work on Foucault and Disability, 19, 67-83.
+Foucault Studies.
+Special issue on New work on Foucault and Disability, 19, 67-83.
 Available at http://rauli.cbs.dk/index.php/foucault-studies/article/view/4825/0

 Nguyen, X. T., & Mitchell, C. (2014).
 Inclusion in Vietnam: An intersectionality perspective on girls with disabilities and education.
 Childhood, 21(3), 324-338.

 Bernasky, T. (2014).
-Towards anti-colonial inclusion: An analysis of Australian and British disability inclusive development work, York University (MRP Advisor, completed).
+Towards anti-colonial inclusion: An analysis of Australian and British disability inclusive development work.
+MA thesis, York University.